fcaprile/PyFocus/PyFocus/docs/source/examples.rst

         :w0 (float): Radius of the incident gaussian beam (mm)

-        :wavelength (float): Wavelength in the medium of the objective lens (equals to wavelength in vacuum/n)
+        :wavelength (float): Wavelength in vacuum

         :gamma (float): Parameter that determines the polarization, arctan(ey/ex) (gamma=45, beta=90 gives right circular polarization and a donut shape)